grab/engineering-blog/_posts/2024-01-26-rethinking-streaming-processing-data-exploration.md

 With these tools in place, each user’s request to explore Online Data would be properly logged, and each data access can be controlled by an OPA policy managed by a central team.

-If you are interested, you may check out our previous post [Zero trust with Kafka](https://engineering.grab.com/zero-trust-with-kafka){:target="_blank"} where we discussed in more details about our effort to continue strengthening the security of our data-streaming platform.
+If you are interested, you may check out our previous post [Zero trust with Kafka](/zero-trust-with-kafka){:target="_blank"} where we discussed our efforts to continue strengthening the security of our data-streaming platform.

 ## Impact